MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/call-center-refund-payments.md

 # Refund payment processing in call centers

-This topic covers how payment refunds are generated through call centers when returns are created or when orders or order lines are cancelled.
+This topic covers how payment refunds are generated through call centers when returns are created or when orders or order lines are canceled.

 When creating a return order for a customer as a call center user in Dynamics 365 Commerce headquarters, the user will use the **Return order** form to create the initial Return Materials Authorization (RMA).
 The RMA defines which products the customer wishes to return or exchange and creates a linked return sales order with an order type of **Returned order**.
 This linked returned order is used to track the postings of the returned inventory and any credit notes or payment refunds posted.